 Despite having many things in common, VR, AR, and MR are not the same thing.
-This article discusses the key differentiators, driving forces, and use cases for these three promising related technologies.
+We discuss the key differentiators, driving forces, and use cases for these three promising related technologies.

 Today’s technology has come a long way from the days of View-Master’s thin cardboard discs containing seven stereoscopic 3D pairs of small color photographs, to today’s VR and its close cousin AR.
 In fact, thanks to heavy investments from giants like Facebook, Google, Samsung, and many others betting on high-value returns, virtual and augmented reality are finding their way into our newsfeeds more and more frequently.